tsg2k2/tomato-css/README.md

-This is a fork of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
-Changed to a dark theme for use with Fresh Tomato.
+A quick and dirty edit of [mReXiTuS's custom css](https://github.com/mReXiTuS/tomato-design).
+Modified to a condensed dark theme for use with Fresh Tomato.

 ## Old Info